lfrei/kafka-training/cluster.md

 * shutdown the leader.
 Which broker is the leader now?
 * start the broker that was not running.

+💡 you can stop and start a broker by using `docker stop` as well as `docker start` and the container name for broker (e.g., kafka-1 for the first broker)

 Generate sensor data:
 ```
 seq 42 | ./kafka-console-producer --broker-list localhost:19092,localhost:29092,localhost:39092 --topic sensor && echo 'Produced 42 messages.'